Never Never Land (Pink Fairies album)

 Never Never Land is the 1971 debut album by the UK underground group Pink Fairies.

 Polydor Records commissioned the group to record a single, "The Snake"/"Do It", and were happy enough with the results to offer the group an album contract.
 A promotional film was recorded for the single on the set of Oliver!, but the single was omitted from this debut album.
 The b-side, "Do It", did appear but with added overdubs.
 "Do It" was later covered by the Henry Rollins Band on their Do It album.

 The sleeve came in a printed PVC cover, with an inner gatefold sleeve depicting two different scenescapes, and a printed inner sleeve with a photograph of the band.

 200 copies were also pressed on pink vinyl the same year.
-Initial pressings properly credited the full band as songwriters on all songs.
-However, John Alder worked a deal with a different publisher that resulted in songwriting credits and royalties being erroneously awarded to him for "Heavenly Man", "War Girl", "Thor", and "The Dream is Just Beginning" on later pressings.
+Initial pressings credited the full band as songwriters on all songs.
+Later pressings list drummer Twink (John Alder) as songwriter for "Heavenly Man", "War Girl", "Thor", and "The Dream is Just Beginning".